huggingface/blog/ai-webtv.md

   <figcaption>Prompt: <i>Aerial footage of a quiet morning at the coast of California, with <strong>waves gently crashing against the rocky shore</strong>.
 A startling sunrise illuminates the coast with vibrant colors, captured beautifully with a DJI Phantom 4 Pro.
 Colors and textures of the landscape come alive under the soft morning light.
 Film grain, cinematic, imax, movie</i></figcaption>
 </figure>

-💡 It will be interesting to see more explorations of those capabilities in the future, for instance by training video models on larger video datasets covering more phenomenons.
+💡 It will be interesting to see these capabilities explored more in the future, for instance by training video models on larger video datasets covering more phenomena.

 ## Styling and effects